 What is Healthwatch?

 Healthwatch is the independent consumer champion created to gather and represent the views of the public.
-Healthwatch plays a role at both a national and a local level and will make sure that the views of the public and people who use health and social care services are taken into account.
+Healthwatch plays a role at both a national and local level and will make sure that the views of the public and people who use health and social care services are taken into account.

 We will listen to your views, concerns and suggestions about services and use that information to help shape and improve them.